davidxmoody/davidxmoody.com/_drafts/creating-a-style-for-this-blog.md

 ## Gridlover

-After some more searching I found [Gridlover](http://www.gridlover.net/).
-It's based around the idea of laying out all the text on a page such that it aligns to an (imaginary) evenly spaced grid.
-It comes with an [incredibly useful app](http://www.gridlover.net/app/) which allows you to set the font size, line height and scale factor and view it all on a grid.
+After some more searching, I found [Gridlover](http://www.gridlover.net/).
+It's based around the idea of laying out text such that it aligns to an (imaginary) evenly spaced grid.
+It comes with an [incredibly useful app](http://www.gridlover.net/app/) which allows you to set the font size, line height and scale factor on a visual grid.

 I'm not completely sold on this whole grid idea.
 For one thing, I notice that most other sites do not align with any kind of grid.
 Despite that, it's still pretty good and I decided to use it for my blog.